Cormorant fishing: Japan

 Cormorant fishing in Japan is called ukai (鵜飼) in Japanese.
-Originally, it was done as one of the main fishing methods for ayu(sweetfish) fishing.
-However, since it is "unique" (as it uses birds and skillful techniques), viewing cormorant fishing, since the Heian period, has been one of amusements for aristocratic classes and warlords in Japan.
+Originally, it was done as one of the main fishing methods for ayu (sweetfish) fishing.
+However, since it is "unique" (as it uses birds and skillful techniques), viewing cormorant fishing, since the Heian period, has been used as amusement for aristocratic classes and warlords in Japan.

 Oda Nobunaga started showing cormorant fishing for hospitality in Japan.
 In 1568, Oda Nobunaga, welcoming a messenger from Takeda Shingen, made a new boat and invited the messenger as a guest to show cormorant fishing.
 In addition, he chose ayu (sweetfish) with his own eyes and sent it to the guest as a gift at a later date.

-Tokugawa Ieyasu, after the Summer Campaign (1615) of Siege of Osaka, visited Gifu, enjoyed seeing cormorant fishing and eating ayu.
-Thus began to offer ayu sushi to the Shogun, and masters of cormorant fishing were allowed to move freely over the river.
+Tokugawa Ieyasu, after the Summer Campaign (1615) Siege of Osaka, visited Gifu, where he enjoyed seeing cormorant fishing and eating ayu.
+Thus, masters of cormorant fishing began to offer ayu sushi to the Shogun and were allowed to move freely over the river.

 Cormorant fishing currently takes place in 13 cities in Japan.
 The most famous location is Gifu, Gifu Prefecture, home to cormorant fishing on the Nagara River, which has continued uninterrupted for the past 1,300 years.
 Cormorant fishing in Seki also takes place on the Nagara River, but it is called 'Oze cormorant fishing' (小瀬鵜飼 Oze Ukai).
 Only the cormorant fishing masters in Gifu and Seki are employed by the emperor and called Imperial Fishermen of the Imperial Household Agency.